 The day before, my husband and I had gotten the call.
 “Your baby’s been born, come to the hospital to meet him!”

 Welcome to motherhood!
 No pregnancy hormones.
 No ten months to slowly easy into the idea of what it means to be a mommy to the being growing inside of me.
-Just one phone call and, BOOM, suddenly a mother.
+Just one phone call and, BOOM, suddenly I was becoming mother.

 Walking into the hospital to meet our son, I felt like an imposter – a poser.
 During the time we had been in the process of adoption, I had images in my mind of what it would be like to lovingly hold our new baby for the first time and who I would be as a mother.
 But the clinical setting and ill smell of the hospital swirled these images away like leaves in the wind and left just the clear skies of fear and cluelessness.
 Does the world really think I am fit to do this?
 I don’t even know how to take care of a baby!
 I never even babysat as a kid.